The Basics: Cost-Effective Ways to Ship Large Packages

 UPS – Package sizes can flex and items can be shipped up to 150 pounds.

-Shipping a 35-pound package within roughly the same zone, San Francisco to Los Angeles would cost $50.25 with UPS for ground, as of July 2020.
+Shipping a 35-pound package within roughly the same package dimensions, San Francisco to Los Angeles would cost $30.20.

 UPS offers a fair amount of flexibility with timing, which helps in getting your packages there faster, but at a premium.